 Bagby Hot Springs.
 Tub on the Upper Level.

-• Bagby Hot Springs is nestled in the dense Mt.
+• Bagby Hot Springs offers a serene soaking experience in the dense Mt.
 Hood National Forest

-Managed by Forest Service, Bagby Hot Springs is nestled in the lush old-growth Mount Hood National Forest, 38 miles southeast of Estacada and 67 miles southeast of Portland.
-This scenic getaway destination with primitive facilities is available for use 24 hours a day all year-round.
+Managed by the Forest Service, Bagby Hot Springs is nestled in the lush, old-growth Mount Hood National Forest, 38 miles southeast of Estacada and 67 miles from Portland.
+This scenic getaway, featuring primitive facilities, is open 24 hours a day, year-round.

-There no parking near the hot springs.
-From the Bagby Trailhead, you'll hike for about 1.4 miles through the truly amazing ancient rainforest along the bank of the Collawash River.
-It would take about 45-60 minutes of a refreshing and relatively easy hike.
-After crossing three bridges, you will arrive at Bagby Hot Springs with fairytale-like wooden structures located in the dense magical forest.
+There is no parking near the hot springs.
+From the Bagby Trailhead, you'll hike for about 1.4 miles through an ancient rainforest along the Collawash River.
+This refreshing, relatively easy hike takes around 45-60 minutes.
+After crossing three bridges, you’ll arrive at Bagby Hot Springs, where charming wooden structures are tucked away in the dense, magical forest.

 Bagby Hot Springs.
 Main bathhouse.